2colours/HTML-Tag/README.md

 is called on the furthest-outward containing tag (such as HTML::Tag::html which represents an entire page).

+`HTML::Tag::Raw` represents raw HTML text that renders as its content itself.

 `HTML::Tag::Macro::CSS` will generate a CSS link.

 `HTML::Tag::Macro::Table` will help generate tables.